-31. The Cq value of β -Actin of a sample should be \leq 26.4 for a valid result.
+31. The Cq value of β-Actin of a sample should be ≤ 26.4 for a valid result.
 When the above criterion is met, the sample results can be used for analysis.
-If the Cq value of the target ' β -actin' does not match this requirement, the sample is invalid and should not be used for $\Delta\Delta$ Cq calculations.
+If the Cq value of the target 'β-actin' does not match this requirement, the sample is invalid and should not be used for ΔΔCq calculations.

-3. Calculating ΔΔCq values
+3. Calculating $\Delta\Delta$ Cq values